by Anthony Lymath

 - “Hard hats are colour coded according to your job function”

-There are no official rules or legislation about hard hat colour.
+There are no de-facto rules or legislation about hard hat colour.
 However, different construction sites may operate their own rules (for example green for first-aiders, red for rescue personnel, etc.).
+Build UK moved to consolidate safety helmet colours on its members' sites in January 2017.

 - “My hard hat will last me for as long as I work”